AUGUSTA, GA (WJBF)— Soon you will be able to walk a little farther up the Savannah River with ease.

 Tonya Bonitatibus with Savannah Riverkeeper says, while it is sad to see the trees come down, they are in full support of using the levees for trails.

 Hazel Cook is the Executive Director of the Central Savannah River Land Trust whose mission is to connect people to nature.
-Cook has worked hard to increase our local access to greenspace.
+Cook has worked hard to

 “We have more than 150 miles of trails…This is sort of a meeting of the minds between the Riverwalk and all of the trails that the Augusta Canal Trail is doing.
 Those two will connect down through the levee down to Lock and Dam Park and to the airport; all the way up Butler Creek through South Augusta; looping back around Fort Gordon and into Grovetown; Euchee Creek Greenway, all the way back down to the head-gates; back downtown—150 miles of trail,” Cook describes.